8 Female Players of Indian Origin who played for other Countries

 6. Anisa Mohammed (West Indies)

-But she can also trace her root back to India, though when and how her ancestor came to West Indies are not known to her.
+But she can also trace her root back to India, though when and how her ancestors came to the West Indies are not known to her.
 Perhaps her great great great grandparents had shifted from India.
 But Anisha’s father and mom were born and brought up in Trinidad and Tobago.
 So the roots remained blurred.

 7. Shabnim Ismail (South Africa)

 Ismail, one of the prominent fast bowlers of South Africa found her roots in India.
-She made her debut in 2007 and now spearhead the RSA bowling attack with another star bowler Marizanne Kapp and has lead RSA in various infamous victories.
+She made her debut in 2007 and now spearhead the RSA bowling attack with another star bowler Marizanne Kapp and has lead RSA to various infamous victories.
 She is also the first Muslim woman to represent her national side.
 With 111 WODI wickets in 77 matches @ 20.27 the records are worth remembering.
 Though she was suspended by the board but she came back strong and played vital roles in the last year’s World Cup.

 8. Trisha Chetty (South Africa)